 Best of all, they're filled with apple chunks in every moist little bite!

-Just like these gluten-free Rhubarb Streusel Muffins, you'll top these apple muffins with an amazing cinnamon walnut streusel for extra sweetness and crunch.
+Just like these gluten-free Rhubarb Streusel Muffins and Banana Coffee Cake, you'll top these apple muffins with an amazing cinnamon walnut streusel for extra sweetness and crunch.

 And to make them even more special, add a drizzle of vanilla glaze to that crumb topping once they've cooled--if you can wait that long!